Written Qualifying Examination

 The exam is typically offered the third Tuesday of January, April and September.

 Note: Exams are limited to 12 scholars a session.
-Plan accordingly and register early.

 The CCaTS Postdoctoral Programs Committee has approved these requirements for the Written Qualifying Examination:

 - The exam is administered on a computer.
-Use of books and notes is permitted.
+Use of physical books and handwritten or printed notes is permitted.
 You are not permitted to search the internet or access electronic notes.
 Any class notes you want to use must be printed and bought with you.
 Please either leave your pager at home or turn it off.
 Smartphones, tablets and other computer devices are not allowed into the exam room.

 - You have six hours to complete the exam, with three hours devoted to each of the two exercises: